DHTMLX/docs-suite/docs/slider/range_slider.md

 ---
 sidebar_label: Range Mode
-title: Range Mode
+title: JavaScript Slider - Range Mode
-description: description
+description: You can explore the range mode of Slider in the documentation of the DHTMLX JavaScript UI library.
+Browse developer guides and API reference, try out code examples and live demos, and download a free 30-day evaluation version of DHTMLX Suite 7.
 ---

+# Range Mode

 The range mode of slider presupposes the usage of two thumbs for selecting the starting and ending values of a range.